agx/feedbackd/doc/Event-naming-spec-0.0.0.md

 ### System Components

-These events are meant to be used by applications.
+These events are meant to be used by system components.

-### Actions
+#### Actions

 - bell-terminal: The sound to use as a terminal bell.
 - screen-capture: A screenshot was made